Doornsteeg

 Doornsteeg is a neighbourhood of Nijkerk and a hamlet in the Dutch province of Gelderland.
 It is a part of the municipality of Nijkerk, and lies about 8 km northeast of Amersfoort.

 It was first mentioned in 1556 as Dorenstege, and means "thorny path".
 The hamlet consists of about 25 houses.
-Since 2016, Nijkerk has started to built a new neighbourhood near the hamlet.
+Since 2016, Nijkerk has started to build a new neighbourhood near the hamlet.
 It will consists of about 1,200 houses and cover an area of 59 ha.